stockphrase/no-silo/content/courses/workshops/cutting-corners.md

 # Cutting Corners in Research

-I can't tell you the number of times a first-year student has waited until the other students left the classroom in order to sheepishly approach me ask this question: "Professor, if I get a book from the library or download an article for my research project, do I have to read the *whole thing*?"
+I can't tell you the number of times a first-year student has waited until the other students left the classroom in order to approach me and sheepishly ask this question: "Professor, if I get a book from the library or download an article for my research project, do I have to read the *whole thing*?"

 Don't be silly; of course not.